 - Motor function.
-Severe dysfunction of motor skills can include difficulties with coordination and balance and general feelings of weakness.
-Those unable to coordinate movements or keep regular balance will have difficulty with employment.
+Severe dysfunction of motor skills can include difficulties with coordination, balance, and general feelings of weakness.

 - Behavior.
 Changes in behavior remain one of the most common issues that TBI victims and their families must face.
 Victims often suffer from increased aggression, depression, and anxiety.
 Even more catastrophic is uncontrollable and inappropriate social behavior, making it difficult, if not impossible, to work, especially when combined with other functional loss.

 Spinal Cord Injury